SONNEBERG: Leopold KÖSTNER, 1920-

 Arolsen Archives, 128450610 Leopold Köstner

-Leopold arrived in Lublin Ghetto 12 May 1942 and was registered in Majdan Tatarski Ghetto, a suburban industrial district of Lublin closely connected to Majdanek Concentration camp.
-During this time only those deemed fit to work and who possessed a J-Ausweis were able to settle within the ghetto.
+Here is what we know: Leopold arrived in Lublin Ghetto 12 May 1942 and was registered in Majdan Tatarski Ghetto, a suburban industrial district of Lublin closely connected to Majdanek concentration camp.
+During this time only those deemed fit to work and in possession of a J-Ausweis were able to settle within the ghetto.
+Leopold Rudolph Köstner is recorded in the “Index of persons with J-Ausweis residing in the ghetto in Majdan Tatarski (1942)” as J-Ausweis number 3452.
 Selections to reduce the amount of people in the ghetto were carried out on a regular basis.
-Leopold Rudolph Köstner is recorded in the “Index of persons with J-Ausweis residing in the ghetto in Majdan Tatarski (1942)” as J-Ausweis number 3452.
-The Majdan Tatarski Ghetto was gradually terminated through various liquidation efforts between April and 9 November 1942, when the final “resettlement” was carried out.
-The remaining Jews in the ghetto were either murdered on the spot, sent to Majdanek concentration camp, the work camp in Lipowa Street or the Gestapo prison in the Lublin castle.
+The Majdan Tatarski Ghetto was gradually terminated through various liquidation efforts between April (that is, before the Thuringia transport arrived) and 9 November 1942, when the final “resettlement” was carried out.
+The remaining Jews in the ghetto were either murdered on the spot, sent to Majdanek concentration camp, the work camp in Lipowa Street, or the Gestapo prison in the Lublin castle.

-It is unclear where Leopold was located after the liquidation of the ghetto as there are no records indicating his whereabouts after Majdan Tatarski ghetto.
-Wherever Leopold was sent to next, he is one of very few survivors from the 10 May 1942 deportation.
-It is possible that he never arrived in Belzyce and instead remained in camps in and around Majdanek.
-In a post war card file for the registration of displaced people inside and outside of camps, the card file for Rudolph Köstner b.1920 indicates the last concentration camp he was registered was Majdanek, Lublin.
-Majdanek was liquidated in 1944 where the majority of the remaining prisoners were either shot or brought on a death march headed to Auschwitz-Birkenau.
+Where was Leopold after the liquidation of the Majdan Tatarski Ghetto?
+The most likely answer is Majdanek KZ at least until 1944 if not longer.
+A post-war registration file for displaced people inside and outside of camps, Includes a file for Rudolph Köstner, b.
+1920, identifying Majdanek, Lublin as his last concentration camp.
+Majdanek was finaliquidated in 1944 where the majority of the remaining prisoners were either shot or brought on a death march headed to Auschwitz-Birkenau.
 Some estimated 300 prisoners were left behind and were later liberated by Soviet soldiers.

 Arolsen Archives, Rudolph Köstner, Post War Card File, Registration of DP’s inside and outside of Camps 67796415